-Hemp is considered generally safe, so there shouldn’t be any significant side effects of Hemp Extract, but we can’t rule them out as it really depends on how your body tolerates and adapts to these dietary supplements.
+Hemp is considered generally safe, so there shouldn’t be any significant side effects of hemp extract oil with CBD, but we can’t rule them out as it really depends on how each body tolerates and adapts to these dietary supplements.
 We recommend to consult your physician before using any dietary supplement, including our hemp products.

-We produce Hemp Extract that is sold as an ingredient, so we’re not making any medical claims.
-However we do encourage you to research this topic yourself, as there are trustworthy websites where you’ll find studies on the effects and benefits of hemp extract in various conditions.
+We produce hemp extract oil with CBD that is sold as an ingredient, so we’re not making any medical claims.
+However we do encourage you to research this topic– there are trustworthy websites where you’ll find studies on the effects and benefits of hemp extract in various conditions.
 We may refer to such studies here, but only to inform you about them.
-Our Hemp products are not intended to treat, cure or prevent any disease although it is quite possible those suffering from any one or more of a variety of ailments could see benefit from adding hemp to their diet.
+Our hemp products are not intended to treat, cure or prevent any disease although it is quite possible those suffering from any one or more of a variety of ailments could see benefit from adding hemp to their diet.

 Our consumable products and extracts are derived from legal hemp plants.
 They are food supplements intended to be thoughtfully incorporated into the diet and taken orally.
 They are not sold for medical purposes such as preventing or treating diseases or ailments.